Blake Shelton & Gwen Stefani’s ‘The Voice’ PDA Backlash Continues

 “I hate that Blake turns only because Gwen turns and vice versa. #VoiceBlinds #TheVoice,” they wrote of Shelton and Stefani’s turns on The Voice.

-While Blake Shelton and Gwen Stefani continue to seem as loved up as ever on The Voice Season 12, their constant PDA has even been blamed for the show taking a ratings dip over the period of the three episodes that kicked off the new season on February 27, 27 and March 2, which marks Shelton’s twelfth consecutive season on the singing show alongside Adam Levine.
+While Blake Shelton and Gwen Stefani continue to seem as loved up as ever on The Voice Season 12, their constant PDA has even been blamed for the show taking a ratings dip over the period of the three episodes that kicked off the new season on February 27, 28, and March 2, which marks Shelton’s 12th consecutive season on the singing show alongside Adam Levine.

 Variety reported that the Thursday night instalment of The Voice brought in what it described as a “healthy” 10.64 million viewers, though that figure was down by close to 2.5 million when compared with the total viewers who ushered The Voice back in for Season 12 by tuning in to the Monday night opener, which TVSeriesFinale.com claimed was watched by closer to 13.02 million viewers.